Discover Belgium Natural Resources: Economy of Belgium

 Exploring the Lush Forests of Belgium

 Belgium boasts a variety of forests that cover approximately 23% of its land area.
-The country is known for its beech forests, which are recognized as a UNESCO World Heritage Site.
+The country is known for its beech forests, which are recognised as a UNESCO World Heritage Site.
 Other types of forests found in Belgium include oak, pine, and birch forests.
 These forests provide numerous benefits to the environment and society.

 Forests in Belgium are home to a diverse range of wildlife.
 They provide habitats for various species such as deer, wild boar, foxes, and birds.
 The forests also support a rich ecosystem with a wide array of plant species.
 Additionally, forests act as carbon sinks, absorbing carbon dioxide from the atmosphere and helping to mitigate climate change.